-Around four wisdom teeth begin to erupt around the ages of 18-25 years.
+Up to four wisdom teeth begin to erupt around the ages of 18-25 years.
 However, some people may only develop three, two, or even one of them in their entire lifetime.
 There are also a few lucky ones who may have no wisdom teeth at all.
 In these people, the total number of teeth will naturally be 28.

 In short, it’s the number of wisdom teeth in your mouth that decides how many teeth you will have in total.
 Depending on this, the number could range from 28-32.
-For more interesting dental facts like these check out our article here about dental facts and statistics.
+For more interesting dental facts like these check out our article about dental facts and statistics.

-How many teeth do we need?
+How many teeth we need